1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 - In case you dropped something tiny like a screw or so in the wholes at the top of the feeder or if you need to check the feeder gear system due to problems, it's probably sufficient to disassemble the system from the metal backplate by taking out the three hexagon socket screws and shake the whole thing around a bit.
 There are enough holes and openings at the back where you also could try to reach the lost thing using a pair of tweezers.
 If that doesn't work, proceed with the next step.
 - There is a metal part with cooling fins underneath the 'big' fan at the right side, this is the heatsink. <br> ![Metal plate with cooling fins](../assets/images/head_neo_cooling-fins_web.jpg) <br> This heatsink is secured by three screws as you can see at the following picture. <br> ![The three screws holding the metal plate](../assets/images/head_neo_screws-cooling-plate_marked_web.jpg) <br> If you unscrew those three hexagon socket screws and take the heatsink off, you can get a closer look at the gears of the feeder system. <br> ![Neo feeder gear system](../assets/images/head_neo_feeder-inside_web.jpg)

+??? info "Dimensions Of The Spring"

+    As the question arised about the dimensions of the spring being used which applies the tension to the feeder gear (in case you lost it and need to find a suitable replacement), here are the dimensions of it:

+    - overall length: ~12-12.5mm
+    - length completely compressed: hard to tell as it's pretty stiff, I'd say around 6-7mm
+    - spring steel thickness: 1mm
+    - windings (except the 'closed' loops at both ends): 4
+    - outer diameter: ~7.1mm
+    - inner diameter: ~5.1mm

 ---